 Milly and Soni meet after many years.
 Milly lives her life as a domestic help in cities while Soni fights for freedom along with other Maoists.
 Who is free and who is oppressed?
-Soni can never be a part of the society again.
-Her future remains uncertain.
-Milly continues to work and send money home.
-At least, she has the possibility of a future.
+This is the question the book asks again and again.

 In the fifth and last section we read the thoughts of a construction worker.
 Toiling hard every day to send money home, his life is uncertain, unsure if he will get work every day.

-Poverty and the despair resulting out of not being able to make ends meet, figuring out where the next meal is going to come from, is shown realistically.
-The unimaginable agony and horror these people live with is delivered in stomach churning prose.
+Poverty and the despair resulting out of not being able to make ends meet, figuring out where the next meal is going to come from; the unimaginable agony and horror he lives with is delivered in stomach churning prose.

-The ending is more chaotic due to the style the final section is written in.
+The ending is more chaotic due to the style it is written in.
 There is a lingering sense of unease and disillusionment as I closed the pages of the book.

 A State of Freedom is bleak but compelling.
 It is the kind of book where the less the reader knows, the richer the reading experience will be.
 The book reveals itself to you in fits and starts.
 The descriptions are haunting but show not tell rule is violated.

-Neel Mukherjee couldn’t possibly have experienced the gamut of experiences mentioned in the book but it feels real, the way it comes off the page oozing realism would make you think otherwise.
+Neel Mukherjee couldn’t possibly have experienced the gamut of experiences mentioned in the book (except of course his love of food) but the way it comes off the page oozing realism would make you think otherwise.
 He gets the Indian milieu right – the mannerisms, the behaviour and the settings.
-He puts us at the centre of unfolding events, the everyday life of people, we are often so far removed from.
+He puts the working class at the center of unfolding events, the everyday life of people which we are often so far removed from.